godot-jolt/godot-jolt/docs/building.md

 ⚠️ Either of these need to be run from a [developer command prompt][cmd] for CMake to find the correct toolchain.

+⚠️ These commands will build binaries for 64-bit systems.
+If you instead wish to build binaries for 32-bit systems then replace `x64` with `x86`.

 Using Microsoft Visual C++:

 ```pwsh